A Drink Is Not a Drink

 HHS and USDA have recognized that all alcoholic drinks are not created equally.

+The updated Dietary Guidelines also accurately and properly define drink equivalents in a manner that reflects alcohol concentration and how different alcohol products are consumed.
 Beer, wine and liquor differ greatly in alcohol-by-volume (ABV) content.
 A bottle of IPA, a glass of cabernet and a Long Island iced tea each have different amounts of alcohol.
-Light beer, the most popular choice by consumers, contains less than 0.6 fluid ounces of alcohol.
-Most Americans consider “one drink” as a cocktail, which often contains a combination of various types of alcohol that add up to more than 0.6 fluid ounces of alcohol.
+For example, light beer, the most popular choice by consumers, contains less than 0.6 fluid ounces of alcohol.
+Whereas many Americans consider “one drink” as a cocktail, these drinks often contain a combination of several shots of liquors that add up to more than 0.6 fluid ounces of alcohol.
+By properly defining a drink equivalent, the American public can better understand the differences between alcoholic beverages and make better decisions about their consumption choices.